Ciantic/thoughts/2026/one-year-of-linux.md

 5. Window management is just better.
 KDE has snapping, which is very similar to Windows.
 Double-clicking on the top or bottom resize handle will vertically maximize the window, this exists in Windows too.
 Additionally KDE supports window rules, for instance I have set a rule to place all YouTube windows to the second monitor's right edge.

 6. Animations are configurable.
 I always wanted to configure animation speeds in Windows, and in KDE I can.
 With KDE animation speed and styles are configurable, although [KDE Plasma 6.6 had a regression which is not yet fixed](https://bugs.kde.org/show_bug.cgi?id=521639), but at least there is a workaround via a configuration file.

+[^1]: I recognize there might be other distros, that are good for switchers, but I haven't tried those, this instruction is from the ones I tried.
+All I can say is that vanilla GNOME is bad, and customized GNOME just slightly less bad.